GovernmentPlates/indico-presentations/PITCHME.md

 # Contributors

-* Mainly developed by CERN, but..
+* Mainly developed by CERN, but...
 * We get lots of contributions from other organizations & individuals

 ---